edopelawi/TextureKitPlayground/README.md

 ## License

 TextureKitPlayground is available under the MIT license.
+See [LICENSE](LICENSE) for details.